teresitaya/doc-site/src/app/docs/getting-started/index.md

 # {{ NgDocPage.title }}

-Welcome to the RP Engineering Team!
+Welcome to the RiskPhysics Engineering Team!
 This guide will help you get familiar with our documentation, workflows, architecture, and standards.
 Below is a table summarizing the key categories:

 | **Category**                | **Description**                                                                                                   |
 |----------------------------|-------------------------------------------------------------------------------------------------------------------|